Mon to Fri:

 Bowl or Bin?
 Which Is The Safest Choice For Your Plumbing With Your Used Wet Wipes?

-Many of these product type are labelled “flushable” in their product packaging or claim that the product type are safe for septic use.
+Many of these product types are labelled “flushable” in their packaging or claim the kind is safe for septic use.

 But don’t believe everything you read or hear.

-In general, baby wipes or any kind of wet wipes do not belong in the toilet, regardless of the claims on the label.
-While flushable product type may go down the loo quickly, they can eventually cause many problems, blockages being the most common issue.
-When your bowl has had enough of flushed baby wipes, you’ll have no other choice but to contact an expert for plumbing needs.
+In general, baby wipes or any wet wipes do not belong in the toilet, regardless of the claims on the label.
+While flushable product types may go down the loo quickly, they can eventually cause many problems, blockages being the most common issue.
+When your bowl has had enough flushed baby wipes, you’ll have no choice but to contact an expert for plumbing needs.

-Although, some product type are better than others, and most wet wipes eventually do break down.
-But, wet wipes take much longer to do so compared to their toilet paper counterparts.
+Although some product types are better, most wet wipes eventually break down.
+But wet wipes take much longer to do so compared to their toilet paper counterparts.

 Since the breakdown of wet wipes doesn’t happen as fast, their persistent presence can lead to an increased frequency of clogged pipes and blockages in plumbing and septic systems alike.